json-schema-org/json-schema-spec/adr/2022-11-stable-spec.md

 of the compatibility requirements, whenever you write a schema, you will never need to change it just to keep up with new features added to JSON Schema.
-This is also better for implementers because they don't have to maintain separate code different semantics in different versions.
+This is also better for implementers because they don't have to maintain separate code with different semantics in different versions.
 They just need to code for the current release and they will automatically have support for past releases.

 ### Option 1 - TC-39 Inspired